hkhan701/IntelliCards/README.md

 - You can also login as a guest user but will be limited by the features they can use.

+- Login uses local state to save the current logged in user even when exiting the app.
+In order to use another user please use the log out button in the profile page.

 ### Notifications

 Upon clicking the notification button, graders should allow permissions for notifications, and then toggle on the alarm permissions as well for the notifications to work as intended.